 Make it voluntary: Academic research has shown that people form a portion of their self-identity through their work and employment.
 Many of your employees will welcome the opportunity to share and discuss their company online.
 But, some employees for whatever reason, won’t be comfortable talking on your behalf.
 Don’t force it!
 The last thing you want during a crisis is an employee sharing on your company’s behalf because they’re forced to.
 You run a huge risk in an unhappy employee making a crisis worse.

-Write a clear, detailed communications blue print for employees: If your company is engaged in a crisis, using employees to help spread your side of the story via social media can be hugely powerful, and it can help amplify your company’s own social media platforms.
+Write a clear, detailed communications blueprint for employees: If your company is engaged in a crisis, using employees to help spread your side of the story via social media can be hugely powerful, and it can help amplify your company’s own social media platforms.
 But, social media is inherently NOT a one-way communication platform.
 You have to plan and be prepared for the inevitable responses that an employee might receive and offer them helpful, detailed guidelines for responding.

 Your employee advocacy communications plan can run the gamut.
 If social media friends, ask about A, B, or C, here’s how we’d suggest that you respond.
 If your friends ask about D, E, F, here’s how we’d suggest that you respond.
 And, inevitably, you’ll also need to offer your employees support and guidelines about responding to people who are angry or volatile about your company’s crisis.
 In some cases, extreme anger can’t be refuted.
-The employee can point the person to the original company response - and any subsequent responses - and just leave it at that and not engage in an pointless back-and-forth with an angry person.
+The employee can point the person to the original company response - and any subsequent responses - and just leave it at that and not engage in a pointless back-and-forth with an angry person.

 It’s important to offer employees this structured communications blueprint.
 Otherwise, you’re leaving employees to improvise and draft responses on their own, and that could lead to even more communications headaches in the long run.